antaares/currency-changer/README.md

 # currency-changer
-this bot help to admins for currency changer
+This bot help to admins for currency changer